Doomlazer/KQ4SCI-AGI-Egg-Port/README.md

 # KQ4SCI AGI Egg Port

-### Three eggs from the AGI version of KQIV ported to the more common SCI version:
+### Three Easter eggs from the AGI version of KQIV ported to the more common SCI version:

 ### EGGS